wombleton/gitlaw-nz/acts/P/Petroleum Demand Restraint Act 1981.md

 ##### 12 Publication or notification is sufficient notice

-*   The publication in the _Gazette_ or in accordance with the [Legislation Act 2012][45] of any petroleum demand restraint regulations, or of any Order in Council, order, notice, warrant, licence, or other act of authority under this Act or under any petroleum demand restraint regulations must be treated for all purposes as notice of the act of authority to all persons concerned, and in any prosecution under this Act the liability of the accused must be determined accordingly.
+*   The publication in the _Gazette_ or in accordance with the [Legislation Act 2012][45] of any petroleum demand restraint regulations, or of any Order in Council, order, notice, warrant, licence, or other act of authority under this Act or under any petroleum demand restraint regulations must be treated for all purposes as notice of the act of authority to all persons concerned, and in any prosecution under this Act the liability of the defendant must be determined accordingly.

     Section 12: replaced, on 5 August 2013, by [section 77(3)][46] of the Legislation Act 2012 (2012 No 119).

+    Section 12: amended, on 4 October 2013, by [regulation 3(1)][47] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 #### Miscellaneous provisions